cuiyongbo/hello-world/my_wiki/languages/english_notes_3.rst

 | Definition: connect or link (two or more things) closely.
 | Usage: Dickens has been very clever to intertwine all these aspects and ideas.
 | Usage: Our fates have been entwined, Elizabeth, but never joined.
 |
+| tangle
+| Definition: a twisted mass of threads, hair, etc. that cannot be easily separated
+| Usage: Her hair was a mass of tangles.
+| Usage: His financial affairs are in a tangle.
+| Usage: She had tangled up the sheets on the bed as she lay tossing and turning.
+|
 | parenthesis
 | Definition: an interlude or interval.